eclipse-set/set/BUILD_INSTRUCTIONS.md

 ## Maven Settings

-The SET project required SET-Browser (eclipse-set/browser), SET-Model (eclipse-set/model) to run. // TODO
+The SET project depends on severak modules including SET-Browser (eclipse-set/browser), SET-Model (eclipse-set/model) and others.
+These modules are available from the Github Maven repository.
+To access them you need to authenticate at Github with your Github account.
+Simply add the following servers config to your maven user profile.

-Add this maven server configuration to maven setting.
-The env.GITHUB_ACTOR and env.GITHUB_TOKEN can change your Github user and token or set it as environment variable.
+The env.GITHUB_ACTOR and env.GITHUB_TOKEN can be replaced inline by your Github user name and personal access token or set them as system environment variable.

 ```
   <servers>